sluescher/HIS-210-LateAntiquity/content/_index.md

 ### :clipboard: [Policies](#policies)

 ## :pushpin: Reminders
 1. The use of ChatGPT or other generative AI programs is **not** permitted for the completion any of the assignments in this class.
 Any work that a student turns in that has been written with a generative AI program, in part or in whole, will receive a **grade of 0**.
 2. For the precept *only*, you are allowed to use AI according to the [AI Policy of the Department of History](https://history.princeton.edu/undergraduate/policies).
 If you use AI to brainstorm, you have to disclose it in your writing.
 3. Precept participation counts for **10%** of the final grade, but if you fail to receive a passing mark for the precept you will fail the class.

+## :books: Expectations for the precept
+1. Read the assigned texts
+2. Pick one of Prof. Tannous' discussion questions for *each source* and write a brief response (max.
+200 words).
+Submit your response by Tuesday, 8:00pm, the day before the precept.

 ## Precept Sessions
 - [Week 02 | **Sep 10**](#september-10)